aneoconsulting/ArmoniK/.docs/content/2.guide/1.how-to/how-to-configure-seq.md

 # How to configure SEQ?

-If you want to access outside your kubernetes cluster, you have to configure seq to make it accessible from outside.
+If you want to access outside your Kubernetes cluster, you have to configure Seq to make it accessible from outside.
 To do so, you have to set this service (`seq_web` in [seq.tf](../old/armonik-deployments/armonik/modules/armonik-components/seq.tf#L92) ) as `LoadBalancer` instead of `ClusterIP`.

 Then, redeploy.